Kejoko/juniper/README.md

 Experimentation with graphics and games

 ### Dependencies
 This project is dependent upon a couple libraries.
-It is best if you install them manually but the Setup.sh script may help if you do not have them installed already.
+* CMake version 3.17

 ### app
 The app directory contains all of the source code for the application implementing the juniper engine.